An Introduction to Webmention

 Other possible kinds of links include media links, such as the <img>, <audio>, or <video> tags with the corresponding src attribute.
 Non-HTML sources can also mention other websites, like JSON or plain text documents.
 In these cases, any value that looks like a URL is treated as a mention.

-To be able to receive Webmentions, the target website has to advertise its Webmention endpoint.
-This is either done via an HTML <link> tag with the rel attribute set to webmention:
+The Webmention endpoint of the target website is discovered.
+The target website advertises its endpoint by either an HTML <link> tag with the rel attribute set to webmention:

 <link href="https://mi.within.website/api/webmention/accept" rel="webmention" />

-or by having the Link header in the response:
+or by including the Link header in the response:

 Link: <https://mi.within.website/api/webmention/accept>; rel="webmention"

-Note: If the response of the target website does not include either, Webmentions cannot be sent to this website because no Webmention endpoint exists.
+If the target website doesn’t include either of the above, Webmentions can’t be sent for this website because no Webmention endpoint exists.

-Now that we have the endpoint, we send a POST request with two x-www-form-urlencoded parameters: the source and the target URL.
+The Webmention is sent to the endpoint as an HTTP POST request.
+It contains two x-www-form-urlencoded parameters: the source and the target URL.

 POST https://mi.within.website/api/webmention/accept HTTP/1.1